HSAFoundation/HSA-Runtime-Reference-Source/README.md

 This repository contains the HSA Runtime source code, released primarily for user reference and experimentation purposes.

+For People looking for commercially supported implementation on AMD Hardware please use the ROCr runtime at  https://github.com/RadeonOpenCompute/ROCR-Runtime

 ### Package Contents

 ##### Source & Include directories